IOTechSystems/xrt-examples/AzureSphere/README.md

 *	Install the XRT for Azure Sphere package on either a Windows or Linux (Ubuntu) host PC and then install the Azure Sphere demo project into Visual Studio.

 Step 2:
-*	Using the IOTech [Device Configuration Tool](https://dct.iotechsys.com/) create a <Device Profile>.json configuration file representing the IoT device type.
+*	Using the IOTech [Device Configuration Tool](https://dct.iotechsys.com/) create a *Device Profile.json* configuration file representing the IoT device type.
 For example in this tutorial we will create a Device Profile for the [Damocles2 Mini](https://www.hw-group.com/device/damocles2-mini) Modbus device.
-Using the same device definition DCT can also be used to generate a Digital Twins Definition Language (DTDL) file representation for use with Azure IoT Hub.
+Using the same device definition, DCT can also be used to generate a Digital Twins Definition Language (DTDL) file representation for use with Azure IoT Hub.

 Step 3:
-*	Configure the appropriate <Device Service>.json specifying the device instance(s) that the XRT Device Service (e.g. Modbus) component will create at runtime based on the <Device Profile>.json created in the previous step.
-Also configure the  <Azure Export>.json file to specify the endpoint information need by the XRT Azure Sphere export send data to and accept command from IoT Hub.
+*	Configure the appropriate *Device Service.json* (e.g. [modbus.json](config/modbus.json)) file specifying the device instance(s) that the XRT Device Service (e.g. Modbus) component will create at runtime based on the *Device Profile.json* file (e.g. [Damocles2-Mini.json](Damocles2-Mini.json)) created in the previous step.
+Also configure the *Azure Export Service.json* file (e.g [azure.json](azure.json)) to specify the endpoint information needed by the XRT Azure Sphere Export Service to send data to and accept commands from IoT Hub.
+Finally Configure an a *Azure Apllication Manifest.json* (e.g [app_manifest.json](app_manifest.json)) file that describes the resources, also called application capabilities, that an application requires.
+Every application has an application manifest.

 Step 4:
 *	Using Visual Studio (or cmake from the command line) build the XRT Azure Application.

 Step 5:
-*	From Visual Studio using the azsphere utility  deploy the XRT Azure Application onto the Azure Shere hardware module (e.g. Guardian 100)
+*	From Visual Studio using the azsphere utility  deploy the XRT Azure Application onto the Azure Sphere hardware module (e.g. Guardian 100)

 Step 6:
 * Visualize the data on Azure IoT Hub and optionally send commands back to the connected IoT device. **TO BE COMPLETED**